LineageOS/lineage_wiki/pages/quirks/esim.md

 ---
 sidebar: home_sidebar
-title: Quirks - ESIM
+title: Quirks - eSIM
 permalink: quirks/esim
 robots: noindex
 search: exclude
 toc: false
 ---

-## ESIM
+## eSIM

-To read about ESIM in general, see [here](https://en.wikipedia.org/wiki/ESIM).
+To read about eSIM in general, see [here](https://en.wikipedia.org/wiki/eSIM).
-You have been redirected here because LineageOS builds for your device do not support ESIM functions.
+You have been redirected here because LineageOS builds for your device do not support eSIM functions.

 ### Why is that?